-Spent fuel disposed of in Finland
+Spent nuclear fuel will be disposed of in Finland

-Spent nuclear fuel is still mainly uranium (96%), even though the uranium also produces different fission products (e.g. iodine, cesium and technetium) in the reactor, as well as some other substances, such as plutonium.
+Spent nuclear fuel is still mainly uranium (96%), even though the uranium also produces different fission products (e.g. iodine, caesium and technetium) in the reactor, as well as some other substances, such as plutonium.

-Fuel bundles cooled down before final disposal
+Fuel bundles are cooled down before final disposal

 The fuel removed from the reactor, the spent nuclear fuel, includes significant amounts of radioactive substances.
 The radioactive substances decay and thus emit electromagnetic radiation and heat.
 Fuel bundles used in Finland are transferred from the reactor to water-filled pools in the reactor building to cool down for a few years.
 After a year in a pool, the radioactivity of fuel bundles has decreased to a hundredth of the level at the moment of removal from the reactor.
 In principle, the fuel could also be cooled down using gas or air.
 After the cooling stage, fuel bundles are transferred in transport casks to temporary storage at the plant site, to wait for final disposal in the bedrock.
 Typical cooling time in intermediate storage is some tens of years.

 Further information: linda.kumpula(at)tem.fi